Westwood House: History

 During the latter part of the war and the Interregnum the house was the residence of Sir John Pakington (1621–1680), an ardent Royalist who was tried for his life by the Parliament; his estates were sequestered, and he was greatly plundered, but he ultimately compounded with the Parliamentary Committee for £5,000.
 His house was the refuge of learned men who support the King's cause: Dr. Henry Hammond found shelter with him, as did the Bishops Morley, Fell, Gunning.

 There is a link between "Whole Duty of Man" (an influential and popular Anglican tract) and Westwood House, because while the author is unknown, the introduction was written by Henry Hammond, and this has led some to speculate that Sir John's wife, Dorothy, Lady Pakington, may have been the author.

 During and after the Glorious Revolution the tried hospitality of Westwood House was extended to those who scrupled to take the oath of allegiance to William of Orange, and Dean George Hickes wrote several of his important works at Westwood.

 In the 19th century the house was the residence of John Pakington, 1st Baron Hampton, a British Conservative politician, who before he lost his Droitwich seat in the Commons in 1874 and was raised to the peerage held a number of government posts.
 The man who defeated him in that election was the Liberal politician and industrialist John Corbett.
 He built a house in the style of a Louis XIII château.
 Known as Chateau Impney, it stands only about a mile away from Westwood and although it was said to be built in that style to please his Franco-Irish wife, "More relevant may have been his desire to cock a snook at his political rival, Sir John Pakington of Westwood House" (Sir Nikolaus Pevsner).

+When Baron Hampton died in 1880, he would be the last of the Pakington family to live at Westwood.
+In 1902 his son Herbert Perrott Murray Pakington, the 3rd Baron Hampton, sold Westwood House to Edward Partington, a paper mill industrialist.
+Partington was created Baron Doverdale, of Westwood Park in the County of Worcester on 6 January 1917.
+The house and estate were divided and sold on the death of the third and last Baron Doverdale (grandson of the first baron) in 1949.
+All three Barons Doverdale are buried at the Parish Church of St Mary & All Saints, Hampton Lovett.